firecracker-microvm/firecracker/docs/devctr-image.md

 ### `x86_64`

 1. Login to the Docker organization in a shell.
-Use your username and password (not `fcuvm`).
+Make sure that your account has access to the repository:

     ```bash
-    docker login
+    aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws
     ```

 1. Navigate to the Firecracker directory.
 Verify that you have the latest